Benzo(a)pyrene: Sources

 The main source of atmospheric BaP is residential wood burning.
 It is also found in coal tar, in automobile exhaust fumes (especially from diesel engines), in all smoke resulting from the combustion of organic material (including cigarette smoke), and in charbroiled food.

 A 2001 National Cancer Institute study found levels of BaP to be significantly higher in foods that were cooked well-done on the barbecue, particularly steaks, chicken with skin, and hamburgers: Cooked meat products have been shown to contain up to 4 ng/g of BaP, and up to 5.5 ng/g in fried chicken and 62.6 ng/g in overcooked charcoal barbecued beef.

-BaP is discharged in wastewater by industries such as smelters, particularly iron and steel mills and aluminum smelters.
+BaP is discharged in wastewater by industries such as smelters, particularly iron and steel mills and aluminium smelters.

 History

 In the 18th century, young British chimney sweeps who climbed into chimneys suffered from chimney sweeps' carcinoma, a scrotal cancer peculiar to their profession, and this was connected to the effects of soot in 1775, in the first work of occupational cancer epidemiology and also the first connection of any chemical mixture to cancer formation.
 Frequent skin cancers were noted among fuel industry workers in the 19th century.
 In 1933, BaP was determined to be the compound responsible for these cases, and its carcinogenicity was demonstrated when skin tumors occurred in laboratory animals repeatedly painted with coal tar.
 BaP has since been identified as a prime carcinogen in cigarette smoke.